PhoenixTales/phoenix-docs/vision/gothic-defined.md

 <p class="subtext">In the next project in development by Mike Hoge ("Unplugged") after `GOTHIC`, - and before he had to give it up and work on "Gothic 2" - they even wanted to add the base world itself to the list of interactivity by making the world destructible.</p>

-[`FINSTER`](https://gothicarchive.org/demos/finster/), the original demo by the *Mad Scientists* that we released in 2022 was already a mix of sword-and-sorcery and shooter, roleplaying game and action with a minimal interface.
+[`FINSTER`](https://gothicarchive.org/demos/finster/) - the original demo by the *Mad Scientists* that we released in 2022 - was already a mix of sword-and-sorcery and shooter, roleplaying game and action with a minimal interface.
 And if `GOTHIC` would have become everything they wanted it to be, it would have combined a few of the best game recipes in one; it would have been Third-Person and First-Person, it would have come with the best of Roleplay ala *Ultima* with Action ala *System Shock*, Adventure and Movement ala *Tomb Raider*, Stealth like *Hitman* and *Thief* combined and a Simulation with more complexity, more interactive AI, with a more living, simulated world and ultimately more immersion than anything seen before.
 And not to forget, they promised all of that in form of a Singleplayer and a Multiplayer Coop…

-`GOTHIC` *was* influential and it *is* well known at least in Europe, but if it would have been developed into what they originally imagined it to be - it would be mentioned today, without any doubt, in the same breath as *Deus Ex* and *Arx Fatalis*.
+`GOTHIC` *was* influential and it *is* relatively well known, but if it would have been developed into what they originally imagined it to be - it would be mentioned today, without any doubt, in the same breath as *Deus Ex* and *Arx Fatalis*.
 But as it turned out to be released, under the pressure of time and struggles in design, it is now - sadly and unfairly - not even seen in that tradition and rarely ever mentioned when the Immersive Sim is being discussed.
 And we want to change that.

 ---